mckenzie-mm/nordic-frontend/README.md

 This is the Nextjs front end of the demonstration setup for the company 'Nordicmade' which is a small team of dedicated WordPress and WooCommerce developers based in Oslo, Norway.
 They create quality, minimalist, easy-to-use themes that help people on their e-commerce journey (https://www.nordicmade.com/).

-The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade.
+The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade for the Austrian, Wwurm winery.
 My demonstration website is at:

 http://3.26.70.15/